NateShetler/Object-Oriented-Programming/war/README.md

 (Basically the same thing).

 The only things in main are a deck object and a game object and then a call to the playGame function.

+UPDATED VERSION:

+Adding on to above, this version fixed a vector bug.
+It also reworked the card class into a single unsigned int.
+This change required other classes and functions involving the card to be changed and updated as well.
+This included changes to the Card Class, Deck Class, makeDeck() function, << operator for displaying a card, and > operator for comparing two cards.